angular/components/src/cdk/datetime/datetime.md

 #### Building a custom calendar that works with the `CdkDatepicker`
  * Create a component that extends `CalendarView` and implement all abstract properties:
-    * The minimum, maximum, and active dates are set by the datepicker and will update the calendar accordingly.
+    * The minimum, maximum, selected, and active dates are initially set by the datepicker and will update the calendar accordingly.
-    * The selected date can be set by the user.
-The selected date will emit on a stream when the date has changed, and the datepicker will update accordingly.
+    * The selected date can be set by the calendar.
+The selected date will emit on a stream when the date has changed, and the datepicker will subscribe to this stream and update accordingly.
  * Emit on `selectedChange` from the `CalendarView` when the date has changed.
  * Provide the newly created component as the `CalendarView` injection token in the component decorator.